VictorFateh/victor-fateh-website/README.md

 # victor-fateh-website
-This is my first attempt at creating a personal website.
+This was my first attempt at creating a personal website.
 The goal is for the site to provide clear access to examples of my hobbies and successes in software development.

 http://victorfateh.com/

-Goals:
--Simplicity

-Originally built in 2014!
+Originally built in 2014 as my first serious college project!